-Do other people take up too much headspace?
+Do your relationships take up too much headspace?

 You hate that other people live in your head rent free and that it takes you away from what really matters.
 But no matter how hard you try, you can’t stop overthinking everything.